29: Text styling with CSS

 Exercises

-• List three HTML elements, other than b and i, which are typically rendered with variant fonts by default.
-Briefly describe the intended purpose of the elements you listed, and explain how the use of a variant font is appropriate to those elements’ purposes.
+, which are typically rendered with variant fonts by default.
+Briefly describe the intended purpose of the elements you listed, and explain how the use of a variant font is appropriate to those elements’ purposes. - Subjectively test the readability of a long text passage of your choice, at varying

-• Apply text-transform: uppercase; to a single paragraph of the passage used for the previous exercise, and repeat your subjective test for readability.
-Briefly summarize your results.
+to a single paragraph of the passage used for the previous exercise, and repeat your subjective test for readability.
+Briefly summarize your results. - Briefly explain the advantages and disadvantages of anti-aliasing, using the typography review in this article for guidance.

-• In a closed-book setting, choose at least three properties described in this article and list at least one valid value (other than defaults) for each.
+value. - In a closed-book setting, choose at least three properties described in this article and list at least one valid value (other than defaults) for each.
 Demonstrate or describe the results of the use of these property/value pairs in a stylesheet.

-• Create an element, populate it with copy, and assign it a font-size value of 9px.
+.
 Open the document containing this element in Internet Explorer, and cycle through the type sizes provided in the View → Text Size menu.
 Evaluate the suitability of these results on sites with large numbers of middle aged and elderly visitors.

 About the author